-PromarkerD’s ability to diagnose and predict diabetic kidney disease in patients was verified by the Promarker™ platform and studied in three clinical studies:
+PromarkerD’s ability to predict and diagnose diabetic kidney disease in patients was verified by the Promarker™ platform and characterised in six clinical studies:

 The Diagnostic Study

 In this study, the protein biomarkers for diabetic kidney disease were statistically scrutinised against the current gold standard diagnostic for diabetic kidney disease tests, albumin-creatinine ratio (ACR) and the estimated glomerular filtration rate (eGFR), on an analysis of 572 patients.
 A protein biomarker discovery workflow was applied to blood samples from patients at different stages of diabetic kidney disease.